collab-uniba/Emotion_and_Polarity_SO/README.md

 train.sh file.csv -d delimiter -t type [-G] [-e emotion]
 ```
 where:
-* `file.csv`: the input file coded in UTF-8 without BOM [use notepad ++ , go in format and chose it], containing the corpus for the training.
+* `file.csv`: the input file coded in UTF-8 without BOM [use notepad ++ , go in format and chose it], containing the corpus for the training; the format of the input file is specified [here](https://github.com/collab-uniba/Emotion_and_Polarity_SO/wiki/File-format-for-training-corpus).
 * `delimiter`: the delimiter `;` or `,` used in the csv file
 * `-G`: extract bigrams and unigrams (mandatory on the first run; extraction can be skipped afterwards for the same input file); dictionaries will be stored in `./<file.csv>/dictionary/unigrams.txt` and `./dictionary/<file.csv>/bigrams.txt`)
 * `-e emotion`: the specific emotion for training the model, defined in {`joy`, `anger`, `sadness`, `love`, `surprise`, `fear`}